Physics-50/Module-1/docs/week1.md

 Make sure you are taking notes on your exploratory observations as you go so that you have a record of them (reminder: we have set up [a spreadsheet for you on Google Classroom](https://classroom.google.com/c/NDk3MzIzMTc5MDg1?cjc=uuhmwg5){:target="_blank"}; use the "Week 1: Exploratory Observations" tab to record your data in this section.
 The template already set up could be a good place for you to record data, or you could modify it to fit your process.)

-After settling on a method that you trust to give you reproducible (precise) and ubiased (accurate) results, take at least five separate measurements using that method.
-Use
+After settling on a method that you trust to give you reproducible (precise) and unbiased (accurate) results, take at least five separate measurements to find the wavelength of your sound waves using that method.
+Use the mean and S.E.M. of your wavelength results to find a value and uncertainty for $$V_{sound}$$.
+Your instructor may ask each group to share these results with the class.

 <!-- ## Introduction to Experimental Uncertainty